 Creating the gardens is the most complex part of the show.
 Planning for them begins nine months before the show.
 The gardens are like the actors; scenery and music in an opera, ballet or play.
 Just as those elements are the most expensive part of those artistic productions, the landscaped gardens are the most complex part of a garden show.

 |Trucks arrive on the first day with loads of sawdust||Planning the lighting|

 |The base for the display gardens – more sawdust||The show gardens taking shape|

 |A lot of hard work, but a lot of fun||Finally the trees and finishing touches.|

-Many people are surprised to learn that the companies and organizations creating flower gardens do not pay the show to exhibit, rather the show pays them a substantial cash subsidy plus provides other support including lighting, electricity, water, heavy equipment, labor rocks and mulch.
+Many people are surprised to learn that the companies and organizations creating our show gardens do not pay the show to exhibit; rather the show pays them a substantial cash subsidy, plus provides other support including lighting, electricity, water, heavy equipment, labor, rocks and boulders, forced flower bulbs, and mulch.
 The total direct cost to create the landscaped gardens is well over one million dollars.

-By sharing this background about what it takes to produce a world-class flower show, we hope that your next visit to the Northwest Flower & Garden Show will be even richer and more enjoyable.
-We’ll see you February 20 – 24, 2013!
+By sharing this background about what it takes to produce a world-class garden show, we hope that your next visit to the Northwest Flower & Garden Show will be even richer and more enjoyable.
+We’ll see you February 5 – 9, 2014!